-- Annual TB education (Core Orientation) - TB Risk Assessment and Symptom Screen If positive follow up - c) Measles, Mumps, Rubella (each component) proof of immunization x 2 or positive titer.
-[Note: History of disease is not adequate.] - d) Hepatitis B (HBV) immunization (series must be started prior to enrollment) - Energix-B or Recombivax B 3 doses or - Heplisav-B 2 doses 4 weeks apart or - Positive titer (results include reference range) (For declination or waiver, a copy must be on file at the school and/or be approved by the facility or agency.) - e) Tetanus immunization 1 dose Tdap thereafter TD booster within the last 10 years. - f) Varicella (chicken pox) proof of immunization x 2 or positive titer.
-[Note: History of disease is not adequate.] - g) Influenza vaccinations are mandatory and are required annually (in the fall, by Oct 15 or per agency guidelines). - 2.
+- Annual TB education (Core Orientation) - TB Risk Assessment and Symptom Screen If positive follow up - b) Measles, Mumps, Rubella (each component) proof of immunization x 2 or positive titer.
+[Note: History of disease is not adequate.] - c) Hepatitis B (HBV) immunization (series must be started prior to enrollment) - Energix-B or Recombivax B 3 doses or - Heplisav-B 2 doses 4 weeks apart or - Positive titer (results include reference range) (For declination or waiver, a copy must be on file at the school and/or be approved by the facility or agency.) - d) Tetanus immunization 1 dose Tdap thereafter TD booster within the last 10 years. - e) Varicella (chicken pox) proof of immunization x 2 or positive titer.
+[Note: History of disease is not adequate.] - f) Influenza vaccination is mandatory and is required annually (in the fall, by Oct 15 or per agency guidelines). - g) COVID-19 vaccination is recommended by our clinical facilities to promote the safety and well-being of their patients and personnel. - 2.
 Included within the physical examination is a statement by the examining physician, "based on my assessment of this student's physical and emotional health, he/she appears to be able to participate in the activities of a health profession in a clinical setting and provide safe care to the public." - 3.
 The medical results are reviewed prior to the candidate's participation in the clinical areas.
-An applicant or student will be required to follow up on any significant
+An applicant or student will be required to follow up on any significant findings or discrepancies identified on the physical exam or results.

-- findings or discrepancies identified on the physical exam or results. - 4.
-Immunizations are required for health program students.
+- 4. Immunizations are required for health program students.
 This procedure may be hazardous in the event of pregnancy.
 A doctor should be consulted if the immunization is necessary.
 Some immunizations may be waived with a document signed by a physician, physician assistant, or nurse practitioner stating medical reasons. - 5.
 Immunizations must be current, or the student will not be allowed in the clinical setting.
 Absences for delinquency in maintaining current immunizations will not be excused.